 “You’re going to use cloth diapers?!
 That’s just crazy.
 You won’t have the time.
 You will have a hard time finding a daycare that accepts cloth diapers”.
 I heard it all from other parents when we shared our plans to cloth diaper our daughter.
 And, honestly, it was kind of annoying.
 We had made up our minds and it was (and still is) important to us.
-Here we are, almost 22 months into it and it was the best decision we ever made.
+Our daughter is almost 2 years old and it is still the best decision we made.
 Especially with another kiddo on the way, we will not be spending any additional money on diapers!

 These aren’t your grandma’s cloth diapers

 Cloth diapers have come a very long way from what your grandma may have used – a piece of cloth and safety pins.
-There are traditional flat pieces of cloth (prefolds) that need to be folded and secured – we use a product called snappis, fitted diapers, pocket diapers, and fancy all-in-one diapers.
+Today, you will find traditional flat pieces of cloth (prefolds), fitted diapers, pocket diapers, and fancy all-in-one diapers.
 They come in all different styles and prints (such CUTE prints), they create less waste, and are better for baby’s bottom.

-Putting aside the resources that are needed for either option, you’re still sending less trash to the landfill and saving your baby’s precious little bum from chemicals and plastic in disposable diapers.
+Regardless of the resources needed for cloth versus disposable, you’re still sending less trash to the landfill.
+And saving your baby’s precious little bum from the chemicals and plastics in disposable diapers.

 Different Types of Cloth Diapers

 With all the varieties of cloth diapers on the market today, it can be overwhelming deciding what type to use.
 When I first looked into cloth, I had a seasoned mom (that was currently cloth diapering her 3rd child) tell me not to go all-in on one specific type or brand.
 She told me try different kinds before purchasing my stash.
 I was lucky enough to score an amazing lot of pre-loved (or used) diapers from a local group on Facebook for only $100.
 They worked great for our daughter and I will use them when my son is born.

 Different types of cloth diapers